 Types of Data Warehouse Architecture

-When designing a corporation’s data warehouse, there are three main types of data architecture to consider.
+When designing a corporation’s data warehouse, there are three types of traditional data warehouse models to consider:

-The structure of a single-tier data warehouse centers on producing a dense set of data and reducing the volume of data deposited.
-Although it is beneficial for eliminating redundancies, this architecture is not suitable for businesses with complex data requirements and numerous data streams.
-This is where the 2-tier and 3-tier architecture of data warehouse comes in as they both deal with more complex data streams.
+The structure of a single-tier data warehouse architecture centers on producing a dense set of data and reducing the volume of data deposited.
+Although it is beneficial for eliminating redundancies, this type of warehouse architecture is not suitable for businesses with complex data requirements and numerous data streams.
+This is where multi-tier data warehouse architectures come in as they deal with more complex data streams.

-This is the most common type of modern data warehouse architecture as it produces a well-organized data flow from raw information to valuable insights.
+The three-tier data warehouse architecture is the most common type of modern DWH architecture as it produces a well-organized data flow from raw information to valuable insights.

-The bottom tier typically comprises of the databank server that creates an abstraction layer on data from numerous sources, like transactional databanks utilized for front-end uses.
+The bottom tier in the data warehouse architecture typically comprises the databank server that creates an abstraction layer on data from numerous sources, like transactional databanks utilized for front-end uses.

 The middle tier includes an Online Analytical Processing (OLAP) server.
 From a user’s perspective, this level alters the data into an arrangement that is more suitable for analysis and multifaceted probing.
-Since it includes OLAP server pre-built in the architecture, we can also call it the OLAP focused data warehouse.
+Since it includes an OLAP server pre-built in the architecture, we can also call it the OLAP-focused data warehouse.

 The third and the topmost tier is the client level which includes the tools and Application Programming Interface (API) used for high-level data analysis, inquiring, and reporting.
-However, barely people also include the 4-tier architecture of data warehouse but it is often not considered as integral as other three types of datawarehouse architecture.
+However, people barely include the 4th-tier in the data warehouse architecture as it is often not considered as integral as the other three types of data warehouse architectures.

-These are the different types of data warehouse architecture in data mining.
-Now let’s learn about the elements of a data warehouse (DWH) architecture and how they help build and scale a data warehouse in detail.
+These are the different types of traditional data warehouse architecture in data mining, as illustrated further by the data warehouse diagram.
+Now, let’s learn about the major components of a data warehouse (DWH) architecture and how they help build and scale a data warehouse in detail.

 Main Components of Data Warehouse Architecture

-A data warehouse design mainly consists of six key components:
+A data warehouse (DWH) design consists of six main key components:

 1. Data Warehouse Database